-The desperate times birthed LocQar, a smart and efficient system that temporarily holds packages for a certain amount of time.
-Whether the item is bought online, in shops, sent from a friend or client, the recipient of the package receives a pin code to pick the item whenever they are ready.
+The desperate times birthed LocQar, a smart and efficient system that temporarily holds packages for some time.
+Whether the item is bought online, in shops, or sent from a friend or client, the recipient of the package receives a pin code to pick up the item whenever they are ready.

-The innovation saves time, saves business delivery cost, is time-efficient, and solves Ghana's addressing system, said Agyapong.
+The innovation saves time, saves business delivery costs, is time-efficient, and solves Ghana's addressing system, said Agyapong.

-Aside from the Amazon Locker, the founder and CEO of one of Ghana's innovative delivery and pickup systems noted that he is motivated by a quest to always look for ways to improve systems to make them efficient.
+Aside from Amazon Locker, the founder, and CEO of one of Ghana's innovative delivery and pickup systems noted that he is motivated by a quest to always look for ways to improve systems to make them efficient.
 "I made a career out of it.''

 ''But the motivation for this innovation came as a result of my coming to Ghana, a friend giving me an item to give to a family member in the US and unfortunately for me, I had to wait for hours even though the person told me that they were close by,'' he recalled.

-The idea was to provide a solution to delays in transporting items with the help of a system that is time-efficient and convenient.
+The idea was to provide a solution to delays in transporting items with the help of a time-efficient and convenient system.

 Agyapong and his team investigated what was already out there, and they came out with the Smart Locker System, he said.